A young child and therapist inside a therapy room, using a visual aid to support Positive Behaviour Support goals under NDIS.

 Can PBS be delivered via telehealth?

 Yes.
 Positive behaviour support (PBS) can be given through telehealth.
 You and your family can work on behaviour support plans and build better communication skills without leaving your house.
 The use of applied behaviour analysis helps you have good positive behaviour strategies at home.
 These techniques make it easy to access positive behaviour support.
+Our Liverpool clinic also offers secure PBS telehealth options for families in Moorebank, Ashcroft, Chipping Norton, and nearby suburbs.

 Can family members be involved in the PBS process?

 Yes, family members have a big part in positive behaviour support, or PBS.
 They work with experts through meetings and classes.
 This teamwork helps reach good results in the NDIS system.
 When family members are part of the process, the ideas and plans work better and last longer.
+Our PBS therapists provide parent coaching as part of your NDIS support plan, ensuring families can reinforce strategies between sessions.

 Group 1 (1)